Who should read this guidance?

 The OPG will normally advise the current deputy to deal with the matter.
 Where a deputy has been discharged, or has died, or the vulnerable adult has died, the OPG can call for a final report from the former deputy (or the personal representatives if the deputy has died).

-If the Public Guardian is not satisfied, they may apply to the Court of Protection for enforcement of the security bond.
+If the Public Guardian is not satisfied, the replacement deputy or the person’s personal representative may apply to the Court of Protection for enforcement of the security bond.
 This only applies to deaths and discharges after 1 October 2007.

 Someone acting under certain types of Court of Protection short orders

-Short orders were granted by the Court of Protection before the MCA 2005 came into force in October 2007.
+Short orders were granted by the Court of Protection before the Mental Capacity Act 2005 came into force in October 2007.
 The Public Guardian does not have powers to investigate all short order situations.
 The OPG usually refers the concerns to adult social services for an investigation.

 This may result in an application being made to the Court of Protection to revoke the order and, if necessary, a court order to appoint a deputy.
 The application could include authority to look into the transactions of the person acting under the short order.